In this guide we’ll take a look at the best solar decking lights for the UK market.

 Things to Know Before Buying Solar Decking Lights

-Decking lights are great for adding ambience and style to your deck.
-Once your deck is illuminated, you’ll likely find that you’re using it more often in the evenings.
+Decking lights are great for adding ambience and style to the garden.
+Once your decking is illuminated, you’ll likely find yourself using it more often in the evenings.

-Installing lighting can also help make your deck safer, sometimes they can be hazardous due to steps and raised areas.
-Coloured lighting might not be quite so practical, but it can add a real element of fun to your decking area.
+Installing lights can also help make your deck safer, sometimes they can be hazardous due to steps and raised areas.

 Why consider solar decking lights over traditional mains-powered options?

 Well, whilst it’s true that any lights will help to make decks safer and more enjoyable to use in the evenings, there are some benefits to using specifically solar-powered decking lights:

 - They come on automatically.
 Solar-powered decking lights don’t need to be turned on via a switch or a complicated timer set up.
 When it gets dark, they will illuminate.
 This is great for several reasons, but especially as it allows for a smooth transition from day to night.
 There’s no need to consciously sort out the lighting because it got dark, or change a timer as the days get longer.